 Buttons in Notion are interactive elements that you can add to your pages to perform various actions.
 They can be used to automate repetitive tasks, to navigate to other pages, to create new pages in databases, and more.
 As of July 2023, this feature is still quite new, and we all hope that it will be improved to allow for deeper automation within Notion itself.

-To create a button in Notion, follow these steps:
+To create a button in your Notion page, follow these steps:

 During the set up, you have the choice between multiple actions:

-- Open page: This powerful action allows you to effortlessly teleport to any selected page with a single click.
+5. Open page: This powerful action allows you to effortlessly teleport to any selected page with a single click.
 Simply select "Open page" as the step, choose your desired page and view, and voilà – you're there in an instant!
+You can also add this step at the end of your workflow to open the page you just created/edited.

 Here are some examples of how you can use buttons in Notion: